njanssen/node-arduino-nano-33-ble/README.md

 -   Color
 -   Proximity

-The library provides the following filters and algorithms related to the IMU sensors:
+The library provides the following filters and algorithms:

 -   Moving mean and standard deviation for a configurable window size.
 -   Arduino's official [Madgwick AHRS sensor fusion algorithm implementation](https://github.com/arduino-libraries/MadgwickAHRS) running on the microcontroller board for orientation (heading, pitch, and roll).